-The fans were treated to a rare spectacle prior to the first game, when dozens of “aeroplanes” as they were described by the Detroit Free Press, crisscrossed the skies above Navin Field, dropping patriotic literature.
+The Detroit fans were treated to a rare spectacle prior to the first game, when dozens of “aeroplanes” (as they were described by the Detroit Free Press), crisscrossed the skies above Navin Field, dropping patriotic literature.
 Following the high-flying performance, game one proved to be a typical baseball battle, with Detroit defeating the visiting Chicago White Sox, 11-5.
-Tiger manager Hughie Jennings of Detroit used a standard lineup in that contest, but events during the intermission led to a different approach in game two.
+Tigers’ manager Hughie Jennings used a standard lineup in that contest, but events during the intermission led to a different approach in game two of the twinbill.

 Nestled atop his familiar perch on the pitchers mound, Donovan displayed no signs of rustiness, despite the fact that he hadn’t pitched regularly in seven seasons.
-The right-hander twirled five innings, allowing just one run to the White Sox.
-In the sixth inning, Jennings shuffled his lineup: replacing Donovan with Ty Cobb; shifting catcher Oscar Stanage to shortstop; and inserting retired-ballplayer-turned pharmacist Jones into center field.
+The righthander twirled five innings, allowing just one run.
+In the sixth inning, Jennings shuffled his lineup, replacing Donovan with Ty Cobb; shifting catcher Oscar Stanage to shortstop; and inserting retired-ballplayer-turned pharmacist Jones into center field.
 After two innings with that lineup, Jennings waved left fielder Bobby Veach to the mound and moved Jones to left.
-Finally, after further encouragement from the crowd, the Tiger manager grabbed a glove and played third base.
-49-year old Jennings, who had starred as a shortstop in the 1890s, handled two chances flawlessly in the field, much to the delight of the Detroit faithful, who welcomed the farcical diversion from the headlines dominated by war.
+Finally, after further encouragement from the crowd, the Detroit skipper grabbed a glove and played third base.
+49-year old Jennings, who had starred as a shortstop in the 1890s, handled two chances flawlessly in the field, much to the delight of the Detroit faithful, who welcomed the farcical diversion from headlines dominated by war.

 For years, Jones told the story of that game, and the baseball he caught for the last out was one of his favorite possessions from his playing career.
 The ball, which Jones donated to the Museum in 1955, bears the hand-written description: “Last ball used in game at Navin Field in last game of season, 1918, caught by Davy Jones.
 Hit by Jack Collins of Chicago White Sox.
 Season ending on Labor Day on account of War.”